-On the other hand, it’s impossible to realistically include every predictor that affects the outcome, as much as you may want to.
+On the other hand, it’s impossible to realistically include every predictor that predicts or explains the outcome, as much as you may want to.

-(And there are certainly models whose job is not to represent all predictors of an outcome, but to test the relationship with specific predictors).
+(And there are certainly models whose job is not to represent all predictors of an outcome.
+Rather it’s to test the relationship with specific predictors).

 So you have to be comfortable with some level of specification error here and focus on minimizing it.